gilnobrega/farmr/README.md

 ```
 ChiaBot will save your id in its cache file (``.chiabot_cache.json``), so you only need to run this command once per device.

-### Upgrading
-To upgrade, repeat [Installation](#installation) instructions again with the [latest release](https://github.com/joaquimguimaraes/chiabot/releases/latest).
-If you wish to keep its settings, move ``config.json`` from the previous installation folder to the new folder.
-Similarly, you may keep the previous cache file by doing the same with ``.chiabot_cache.json``.
-This file is hidden in Linux/macOS.

 ## Usage
 If your device was linked sucessfully, you may use `` !chia `` to see your farm summary, or `` !chia full `` to display additional statistics about it and `` !chia workers `` to show them per farmer/harvester.
 To see the full list of commands you can use, type: `` !chia help ``